oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/11-add-hierarchies.md

 Estimated Time:  10 Minutes

+### Objectives

+In this lab you will:

+- Add additional hierarchies to the Analytic View

+### Prerequisites:

+- Complete the previous lab.

 ## Task 1 - Return to Analytic View Editor

 You can add hierarchies using the same methods that you added the Time hierarchy.
 First, you need to switch back to the Analytic View editor.